 Who oversees the Board of Immigration Appeals?

 The Board is a part of the Justice Department under the Executive Office of Immigration Review (EOIR).
 The Attorney General of the United States, as the head of the Department of Justice, is the secretary in charge of this office.

 Can I reopen my case of the Board if it has been more than 90 days?

 Possibly.
 Click on this link to read more about Motions to Reopen.

 The most important thing to remember is to hire an experienced attorney to file your appeal with the Board or a Motion to Reopen.
-Contact us today to speak to an experienced immigration attorney.
+Contact us using the form below to speak to an experienced immigration attorney.